Vox (political party): Abascal's early leadership (2014–2017)

-In September 2014 the party elected Santiago Abascal, one of the founders, as its president, and Iván Espinosa de los Monteros, also a founder, as General Secretary.
+In September 2014, the party elected Santiago Abascal, one of the founders, as its president, and Iván Espinosa de los Monteros, also a founder, as General Secretary.
 Eleven members of the National Executive Committee were also elected.

 The party took part in the 2015 and 2016 general elections, scoring 0.23% and 0.20% of the votes respectively.

 Amidst the Spanish constitutional crisis precipitated by the Catalan referendum, Vox opted to not participate in the Catalan regional elections of 2017.
 After the Catalan declaration of independence, the party sued the Parliament of Catalonia and several independentist politicians.
 Its membership grew by 20% in the span of forty days immediately following this action.

 Electoral breakthrough

 Entrance into institutions (2018–2019)

 On 10 September 2018, Vox enlisted Juan Antonio Morales (an independent legislator in the regional parliament of Extremadura who had dropped out of the PP parliamentary group) as a party member.
 On 2 December 2018, they won 12 parliamentary seats in the Andalusian regional election, entering a regional parliament for the first time.
 It supported the coalition regional government by Ciudadanos and the Popular Party.
-With this result, Vox was also given a first seat in the Senate, which was taken by Francisco José Alcaraz.
+With this result, Vox obtained a first seat in the Senate, which was taken by Francisco José Alcaraz.

 The party obtained 10.26% of votes in the April 2019 general election, electing 24 Deputies and entering the Congress of Deputies for the first time.
 Later, the party entered the European Parliament for the first time with 6.2% of the votes and three Eurodeputies, which after Brexit became four.
 After the election, the party joined the European Conservatives and Reformists group and the European Conservatives and Reformists Party, having declined the invitation to join the Identity and Democracy group (which included such far-right parties as National Rally, League, and Alternative for Germany).
 In the second general election of the year in November, Vox came third and increased its number of deputies from 24 to 52.
 It was the most-voted party in the Region of Murcia and the autonomous city of Ceuta.